pressmaninc/acf-booster/readme.txt

 == Features ==
 * **NG Word Checker**
-Adds a counter to text fields with character limits.
+Sets prohibited words in the specified text field.

 * **Character Counter**
-Set a prohibited word in the specified text field.
+Adds a counter to text fields with character limits.

 == Requirements ==
 **This plugin requires ACF Pro **